 Get Your Pencils Ready, This Is A Quiz!

-This easy dish, which tastes like a hush puppy with the added flavor cumin and parsley, is a favorite of both kids and adults.
+This easy gluten free falafel dish, which tastes like a hush puppy with the added flavor cumin and parsley, is a favorite of both kids and adults.
 The tahini dipping sauce is a wonderful sesame paste that is high in magnesium and calcium.
-If someone in your family is following a Gaps diet this recipe will work.
+If someone in your family is following a Paleo or Gaps diet this recipe will work.
 Vegetarians will also enjoy this as an appetizer or a main dish.

 Tahini Dipping Sauce